 4 – Set Boundaries

-This is something to be kept in mind for both work and personal life, where possible.
-Make an effort to schedule yourself one day a week where you don’t book meetings, so you have the freedom to focus on the tasks at hand.
+This is something to keep in mind for both work and personal life, where possible.
+Make an effort to schedule yourself one day a week where you don’t book meetings.
+This gives you the freedom to focus on the tasks at hand.
 You should feel comfortable communicating this to your colleagues – setting those expectations are incredibly important.
-Setting boundaries with friends and family are also important – you won’t be able to say yes to every opportunity to connect with them online, so make certain when you do decline an invitation, you do so with good intentions.
+Setting boundaries with friends and family are also important.
+You won’t be able to say yes to every opportunity to connect with them online, so make certain when you do decline an invitation, you do so with good intentions.
 Communication is so key these days, so make sure that isn’t lost when communicating your boundaries.

 Natalie Wallace, CAE